-Prepare the bacon according to the package directions, either on the stovetop or in the oven.
-Make sure you cook the bacon until it is crispy.
+Prepare bacon according to package directions, either on stovetop or in oven.
+Cook bacon until it is crispy.

-Once the bacon is cooked, drain the fat and let it cool, then pat both sides with a paper towel of the bacon to remove any lingering fat on the surface.
+Once bacon is cooked, drain fat and let cool, then pat both sides of bacon with a paper towel to remove any lingering fat.

-Holding a strip of bacon at the top, carefully dip most of it into the melted chocolate.
-If you have trouble dipping the bacon, use a spoon to pour the melted chocolate over the bacon until both sides are covered to your liking.
+Holding a strip of bacon at the top, carefully dip most of it into melted chocolate.
+If you have trouble dipping bacon, use a spoon to pour melted chocolate over bacon until both sides are covered to your liking.

-Lay the chocolate-dipped bacon on a tray or plate covered with waxed paper.
-While the chocolate is still wet, sprinkle the top with flaked sea salt, chopped toasted nuts, or any other toppings you'd like.
+Lay chocolate-dipped bacon on a tray or plate covered with waxed paper.
+While chocolate is still wet, sprinkle top with flaked sea salt, chopped toasted nuts, or any other toppings you'd like.
 Repeat until all of the bacon is covered with chocolate.

 Refrigerate tray to set chocolate for about 15 minutes.
 Once set, let bacon come to room temperature, and it's ready to eat!